dutchconnectomelab/CATO-docs/docs/functional_configuration.rst

 			:default: ``""``
 			:description: Optional input arguments for FSL slicetimer.
 The example preprocessing script executes the following code: "slicetimer -i fmriFileInput -o fmriFileOutput sliceTimerOptions".

+	fmriInfo
+			:default: ``""``
+			:description: Adjust variables in the fmriProcessedFile header (using mri_convert).
+Options are provided as structure (e.g. fmriInfo:{"tr": TR in msec, "te": TE in msec}).
+If emtpy, header is not changed.

 	preprocessingScript
 			:default: ``"TOOLBOXDIR/functional_preprocessing/preprocess_default.sh"``
 			:description: Bash script that will be executed to run pre-processing on the input data.